What is Online Support?

 If you’re still stuck, click on the ‘I need help on the site’ button on the homepage and tell us what help you need.
 Our aim will be to get back to you within 48 hours and point you in the right direction.

 KEEPING THINGS PRIVATE AND CONFIDENTIAL

-If you are thinking about talking to a counsellor, whether online or face to face, one of the most important things you’ll probably want to know is whether what you say will be kept private and confidential.
+If you are thinking about talking to someone, whether online or face to face, one of the most important things you’ll probably want to know is whether what you say will be kept private and confidential.

 However, there are a few exceptions to this, which you will find detailed in the Confidentiality Policy.
-Your counsellor may also discuss their work anonymously with a supervisor, who makes sure that the counsellor or therapist is working effectively (in line with BACP Guidelines).
+Your worker may also discuss their work anonymously with a supervisor, who makes sure that your worker is working effectively (in line with BACP Guidelines).

 Our online service has a dedicated online supervisor but, from time to time, it might be necessary for an online practitioner to also speak to someone else within 42nd Street.
 However, nothing you tell us will normally be passed on to anyone else outside the charity without your written permission.

 WHO ARE WE?

 42nd Street supports young people aged 11-25 across Greater Manchester with emotional well-being and mental health.
 Our online support is a free and friendly service for young people aged 13-25.